Rosalyn Scott: Career

 In 1981, after Scott completed her postgraduate education, she was appointed as an assistant professor of surgery at the University of Texas Medical School in Houston.
-She stayed in Houston until 1983 when she was then appointed as the assistant professor of surgery at UCLA and the Charles R. Drew School of Medicine and Science.
-In 1987, she left UCLA but continued her teaching role at Drew University of medicine.
-While at Drew University, Dr. Scott served as the associate director of the general surgery residency program (1990-1997), vice chair for research and academic affairs in the surgery department (1991-1997), as well as the director of the Drew Surgical Research Group (1993-1997).
-She was also an associate research professor (1994-1997) and adjunct professor (1998-2001) at the School of Health Administration and Policy at Arizona State University.
-Scott served as the Interim Director of the residency program for general surgery at Drew (2003-2004).
-While she had her appointment at the Drew Medical Center, Dr. Scott was also on the surgical staff of the Brotman Medical Center and the Harbour-UCLA Medical Center.
+She worked in Houston until 1983, when she was appointed as assistant professor of surgery at the University of California, Los Angeles (UCLA) and the Charles R. Drew University of Medicine and Science.
+In 1987, she left UCLA but continued her teaching role at Drew University of Medicine.

+While at Drew University, Scott served as the associate director of the general surgery residency program (1990–1997), vice chair for research and academic affairs in the surgery department (1991–1997), as well as the director of the Drew Surgical Research Group (1993–1997).
+She was also an associate research professor (1994–1997) and adjunct professor (1998–2001) at the School of Health Administration and Policy at Arizona State University.
+Scott served as the Interim Director of the residency program for general surgery at Drew (2003–2004).
+While she had her appointment at the Drew Medical Center, Scott was also on the surgical staff of the Brotman Medical Center and the Harbour-UCLA Medical Center.
 While working at these locations, she focused on research for occupational stress within surgical residents and the health disparities in cardiovascular and lung cancer care.

 In 2007, she left Drew for Wright State University, where she is currently a professor as well as the Chief of Surgical Services at the Dayton Veterans Affairs Medical Center in Dayton, Ohio.